 The subject's residential product will range from condominiums within a five-story improvement (The Bristol) to townhomes and flats between three and four stories.
 Therefore, the subject is most similar to comparables with eight stories or less.
 Our market value conclusion for The Bristol's average unit reflects a price point of around \$1,700,000, which falls within the range of comparable sale prices.
-Given the price point and size of the proposed units, and the previous data on active and recently sold out projects, we project an absorption rate of between 4.0 and 5.0 sales per month is appropriate for The Bristol units (1,175 square feet).
+The Developer began marketing the initial four units in The Bristol in mid-February, 2021, and as of June 1, 2021, eight of the subject units were in-contact.
+Given the price point and size of the proposed units, the suburban characteristics of the subject, and recent subject sales activity, we project an absorption rate of between 4.0 and 5.0 sales per month is appropriate for The Bristol units (1,203 square feet for market rate units).
 Therefore, we conclude at an absorption rate of 14.0 sales per quarter.

-However, at 2,850 to 2,890 square feet, the subject's average townhome and flat will be considerably larger than The Bristol units.
-The price point for these units is also expected to be significantly higher, with our market value conclusion around \$4,250,000.
-Given this higher price point, and the pool of buyers with interest in this product type, we project an absorption rate of 2.0 sales per month for these units.
-This is toward the lower end of the comparable range, but is consistent with active and recently sold out projects with higher priced units.
+However, at 2,615 to 3,640 square feet, the subject's average townhome and flat will be considerably larger than The Bristol units.
+The price point for these units is also expected to be significantly higher, with our market value conclusion around \$4,250,000 for a representative unit.
+Given this higher price point, and the pool of buyers with interest in this product type, we project an absorption rate of 1.7 sales per month, or 5.0 sales per quarter, for these units.
+This is toward the middle of the comparable range for 2020 data.